 Technology is a compulsory subject in Years 7 and 8.
 From Year 9, girls can choose to study information and software technology, design and technology or food technology.
 St Catherine's is one of the few girls' schools in Sydney to offer HSC engineering studies.

 Once a term girls from Years 7-10 have a STEM afternoon where they are set challenges to boost their design thinking.
 These are fun afternoons of creative collaboration.
 And every two weeks our STEM prefect joins with the St Catherine's ICT integrator in an open club called Reboot Rebels.
 Girls can come along and ramp up their digital skills and go a bit deeper into programs they're using daily or would like to use more.

 The St Cathodes is our robotics club in the senior school.
 These dynamic thinkers have competed for the last two years in the prestigious FIRST Robotics Competition (FRC), one of the major robotics competitions for high school students in the world.

-In Years 10 and 11 girls can launch into the Young Entrepreneurs in STEM program.
-Its focus is to change the mindset of young learners and help them think critically and creatively through a STEM lens.
-It empowers young people to take action and to see themselves as active participants in solving global issues as well as improving economic growth in our country.
+Girls in Years 9 to 12 can launch into the Young Entrepreneurs program.
+Its focus is to change the mindset of students and help them to think critically and creatively through a STEM lens.
+It empowers young women to take action and to see themselves as active participants in solving global issues as well as improving economic growth in our country.